digitalpeer/tinycom/README.md

 ![Main Window](screenshots/main_window.png)

-PyQt4/PySide
+PyQt4/PyQt5/PySide
 ------------------
-TinyCom can use PyQt4 or PySide for its Qt API.
-As long as you have one installed, it will be automatically detected and used in that order at runtime.
+TinyCom can use PyQt4, PyQt5, or PySide for its Qt API.
+As long as you have one installed, it will be automatically detected and used at runtime.
 However, if you wish to force a specific Qt API, you can set the QT_API environment variable to one of the following values when running.

     QT_API=pyqt4 tinycom
+    QT_API=pyqt5 tinycom
     QT_API=pyside tinycom

 License
 -------
 TinyCom is licensed under GPL Version 3.
-See the `LICENSE.txt` file.  `qt.py` is licensed under 3-clause BSD.
+See the `LICENSE.txt` file.  `qt.py` is licensed under 3-clause BSD.  `pyside_dyanmic.py` is MIT licensed.